Johnny Mnemonic (film): Release and marketing

-Simultaneous with Sony Pictures' release of the film, its soundtrack was released by Sony subsidiary Columbia Records, and the corporation's digital effects division Sony ImageWorks issued a CD-ROM videogame version for DOS, Mac and Windows 3.x.
+Simultaneous with Sony Pictures' release of the film, its soundtrack was released by Sony subsidiary Columbia Records, and the corporation's digital effects division Sony ImageWorks issued a CD-ROM videogame version for MS-DOS, Mac, and Windows 3.x.
 The Johnny Mnemonic videogame, which was developed by Evolutionary Publishing, Inc. and directed by Douglas Gayeton, offered 90 minutes of full motion video storytelling and puzzles.
-A Mega-CD/Sega CD version of the game was also developed, but never released despite being fully completed.
-This version was eventually leaked on the Internet many years later.
-A pinball machine based on the film designed by George Gomez was released in August 1995 by Williams.
+A pinball machine, also titled Johnny Mnemonic, was released.

-Sony realised early on the potential for reaching their target demographic through Internet marketing, and its new-technology division promoted the film with an online scavenger hunt offering $20,000 in prizes.
+Sony realized early on the potential for reaching their target demographic through Internet marketing, and its new-technology division promoted the film with an online scavenger hunt offering $20,000 in prizes.
 One executive was quoted as remarking "We see the Internet as turbo-charged word-of-mouth.
 Instead of one person telling another person something good is happening, it's one person telling millions!".
 The film's website, the first official site launched by Columbia TriStar Interactive, facilitated further cross-promotion by selling Sony Signatures-issued Johnny Mnemonic merchandise such as a "hack your own brain" T-shirt and Pharmakom coffee cups.
 Screenwriter William Gibson was deployed to field questions about the videogame from fans online.
-The habitually reclusive novelist, who despite creating in cyberspace one of the core metaphors for the internet age had never personally been on the Internet, likened the experience to "taking a shower with a raincoat on" and "trying to do philosophy in Morse code."
+Despite having created cyberspace, one of the core metaphors for the internet age, Gibson had never been on the Internet previously.
+The habitually reclusive novelist likened the experience to "taking a shower with a raincoat on" and "trying to do philosophy in Morse code".
+Gibson commented that the exercise seemed more like Sony testing the viability of internet marketing rather than an interactive event for their customers.

 The film grossed ¥73.6 million ($897,600) in its first 3 days in Japan from 14 screens in the nine key Japanese cities.
 It was released in the United States and Canada on May 26 in 2,030 theaters, grossing $6 million in the opening weekend.
-It grossed $19.1 million in total in the United States and Canada and $52.4 million worldwide against its $26 million budget.
+It grossed $19.1 million in total in the United States and Canada against its $26 million budget.
+Gibson was told that the film performed well in Asia and was one of the few profitable films for Sony in 1995.